 Various circumstances may affect these changes.
 So, you need to check with your logistics provider.

 Some things to note, though, are; shipping from China by surface mail may take a long time to get to you.
+I usually don’t recommend this to my clients, especially for time-sensitive and urgent orders.

 Express Shipping Options may take at least three days to pick up.
 It is quicker than mail, whether TNT, UPS, or DHL.